 “The secret of getting ahead is getting started.” ~ Mark Twain

 Getting Ahead in a Just-Gettin’-By World (GA) is an internationally recognized, 16-20 week program known for its interactive small group format.
 No one “teaches” you what you want to learn – you discover what’s best for you.
-Getting Ahead helps low-income individuals build their resources needed for a better life.
+Getting Ahead helps individuals impacted by poverty to build their resources needed for a better life.

 The Getting Ahead curriculum:

 - Involves rigorous work done in a safe, kitchen-table style learning environment with the support of an experienced facilitators.